 What is the best advice to those that are planning to do a Vipassana meditation retreat?

 Practice makes the master.
-On this note, the seating position should be a priority; practise the seating position so that pain from seating does not drain your mental energy.
+On this note, the seating position should be a priority; practice the seating position so that pain from seating does not drain your mental energy.

 Practise the seating position before the course so that pain from seating does not drain your mental energy.
 And practise the observation of breathing.

-Then, practise the observation of your breathing.
+Then, practice the observation of your breathing.
 The first couple of days are devoted precisely to learn how to observe the natural breathing process.

 What are the best take-aways from the 10-day Vipassana meditation retreat?